Giles-one/DeadSeaScrolls/README.md

-YCB-pwn4 - TRACE sandbox escape
+YCB-pwn4 - TRACE sandbox escape.
+house.of.apple - Demonstration of house of apple.